TaufanP/TaufanP/README.md

 ## Hybrid Mobile Developer (currently on React Native)

 - 🔭 Actively post RN related topics on [Instagram](instagram)
-- 🌱 Open wide to any React Native project, hmu immediately!
+- 🌱 Open wide to any React Native project, hmu(work) immediately!
 - 👯 I’m looking to collaborate with other RN developer
 - 🥅 2021 Goals: Contribute to Open Source projects
 - ⚡ Fun fact: check my Linked in to XD